NOTICE: Due to maintenance, the USGS EROS Center will be closed to the public Monday, March 30, and Tuesday, March 31, 2015.

 - Group tours can be scheduled by contacting us at:

-- Turn right (East) on 252nd Street and go 1 mile into EROS.
-(Solid blue line on map.)
+- Turn right (east) on 252nd Street and go 1 mile to arrive at EROS.
+(Blue line on map.)

 click to enlarge image